 - 7.2 Prior to carrying out any research, the group felt it imperative to fully understand what exactly Family Support is and what services it encompasses.
 Family support has been considered a 'slippery concept' and a practical definition that can be difficult to pin down. - 7.3 After seeing a paper, highlighting the key areas of family support, Members a greed to use the following definition, provided by the Audit Commission:

-Any activity or facility provided either by statutory agencies or by community groups or individuals, aimed to provide advice and support to parents to help them in bringing up their children totality of family relationships for the benefit of children
+Any activity or facility provided either by statutory agencies or by community groups or individuals, aimed to provide advice and support to parents to help them in bringing up their children

 The National Parenting Institute, define family support as: